orThrow

 Assertions.assertTrue(isSuccess);

-See the orNull method for returning null
+See the orNull function for returning null

 instead of throwing an exception in case of invalid text.